CodyNicholson/Artificial_Intelligence/Artificial_Intelligence_A_Modern_Approach/Introduction/introToSearch.md

 Problem Space Hypothesis (Allen Newwll, SOAR: An Architecture for General Intelligence)

-- All goal-oriented symbolic activites occur in a problem space
+- All goal-oriented symbolic activities occur in a problem space

-- Search in a problem space is clamed to be a completely general model of intelligence
+- Search in a problem space is claimed to be a completely general model of intelligence

 ***

-###Problem-Solving Agents
+### Problem-Solving Agents

 ```
 function SimpleProblemSolvingAgent(percept)

 inputs: p, a percept
-stati: s, and action sequence, initally empty state,
+stati: s, and action sequence, initially empty state,
     a descriptionof current world state g,
     a goal that is initially null